Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Literary agents are your entry to traditional publishing

-Back in the early days of publishing (think Brontë and Walter Scott times), writers would mail manuscripts directly to the small handful of publishers in major cities, then await acceptance or rejection.
+Back in the early days of publishing (think Brontë and Walter Scott times), writers would mail manuscripts directly to the small handful of publishers in major cities and then await acceptance or rejection.
 Publishing was simple that way — and it didn’t hurt that only the upper classes had the time or education required to write books.

 Fast forward a couple hundred years: many more writers now want book deals than publishers can take on.
 To handle this influx of new books and authors, presses have come to rely on literary agents as a quality control measure, saving editors from looking through thousands of manuscripts at a time.